Bootstrapping Quantum Hamiltonians with Symmetry

-\emph{Duality}---Although we gave largely independent derivations for the GSDPs in \cref{eq:dual-original,eq:primal-original}, they are related by Lagrangian duality \cite{Vandenberghe1996,Boyd2004}.
-It follows from the weak duality theorem that $E_\mathcal{P} \leq \tilde{E}_\mathcal{P}$ always holds.
-It is not immediately guaranteed that strong duality (i.e., $E_\mathcal{P} = \tilde{E}_{\mathcal{P}}$) holds as it does not always hold even for standard SDPs.
-However, we prove in \cref{app:strong-duality} that strong duality holds whenever the intersection of the nullspaces of the constraint operators contains a nonzero vector.
-By taking $\mathcal{P}$ to be a basis for $\mathcal{L}(V)$, it follows that $E_0' = E_0$ whenever this condition is satisfied.
+Since any optimal solution of this SDP corresponds to an identity of the form in \cref{eq:primal-sum-of-squares}, we refer to \cref{eq:primal-symmetrized} and its derivation as the sum of squares picture.

-\emph{Symmetry}---Suppose that a symmetry group $G$ acts on $V$ by a unitary corepresentation (corep) $U^V$ \cite{Wigner1959,Dimmock1963,Newmarch1982}.
-We assume the existence of a left-invariant probability measure $\mu$ on $G$ \footnote{Haar's theorem guarantees the existence of such a measure as long as $G$ is a compact Hausdorff topological group.
-For example, any direct product of finite groups and compact Lie groups has this property.} and also that $G$ has a finite number of discrete and infinitesimal generators \footnote{That is to say, there is a finite set of group elements $g_1,\dots,g_j$ and a finite set of Lie algebra elements $h_1,\dots,h_k$ such that every element of $G$ can be written as a product $g_1^{\alpha_1}\dots g_j^{\alpha_j}\exp(-i(\beta_1 h_1 + \dots + \beta_k h_k))$ for some integers $\alpha_1,\dots,\alpha_j$ and real numbers $\beta_1,\dots,\beta_k$.
-We say that $g_1,\dots,g_j$ are discrete (symmetry) generators and $h_1,\dots,h_k$ are infinitesimal (symmetry) generators.}.
-We assume that $H$ commutes with $U^V$ and that the spans of $\mathcal{C}$, $\mathcal{P}$, and $\mathcal{Q}$ are preserved under conjugation by $U^V$.
-This allows us to define coreps $U^\mathcal{P}$ and $U^\mathcal{Q}$ of $G$ satisfying
+\emph{Duality}---Although we gave largely independent derivations of the SDPs in \cref{eq:dual-symmetrized,eq:primal-symmetrized}, they are related by Lagrangian duality \cite{Vandenberghe1996,Boyd2004}.
+It follows from the weak duality theorem that $E'_\mathcal{P} \leq E_\mathcal{P}$ always holds.
+It is not immediately guaranteed that strong duality (i.e., $E'_\mathcal{P} = E_{\mathcal{P}}$) holds.
+However, we prove in \cref{app:strong-duality} that strong duality does hold whenever the intersection of the nullspaces of the constraint operators contains a nonzero vector.
+By taking $\mathcal{P}$ to be a basis for $\mathcal{L}$, it follows that $E'_0 = E_0$ whenever this condition is satisfied.